wandb/sweeps/examples/launch/README.md

 # Sweeps on Launch 🚀

-_Using Launch to run a sweep._
+There are currently three ways to run a Sweep that uses Launch Jobs:

+- [Local Process](#local-process) - Run Jobs as local processes in your local machine
+- [Local Container](#local-container) - Run Jobs as local (docker) containers in your local machine
+- [Kubernetes](#kubernetes) - Run Jobs inside a K8s cluster previously configured through Launch.

 These examples use the entity `launch-test` and project `wandb-launch-sweeps`.
 Replace with your wandb entity and project.

-For these examples, you will want to set the `WANDB_ENTITY` environment variable:
+These environment variables below are used for easy copy-pasting of the commands in the sections below.

 ```
+export WANDB_ENTITY="launch-test"
-export WANDB_ENTITY="my-wandb-username"
+export WANDB_PROJECT="wandb-launch-sweeps"
 ```

-### Local Process
+## Local Process

 For this example, make sure you are in this folder: